Learn how to navigate the world of dating in the Netherlands with our guide to understanding Dutch men and women and the local dating culture.

 Like many other cultures, the Dutch like to meet potential new partners through trusted friendship circles.
 That way, they can gradually get to know someone before developing a romantic relationship.
 Whether this means heading to a house party or a casual borrel with friends, there are plenty of opportunities to meet like-minded singles.

-Also similar to other cultures, dating apps and websites are becoming the norm in the Netherlands; particularly among expat communities in the larger cities such as Amsterdam, Utrecht, and Rotterdam.
+Also similar to other cultures, dating apps and websites are becoming the norm in the Netherlands; particularly among expat communities in larger cities such as Amsterdam, Utrecht, and Rotterdam.
 According to a survey by Statista, the most popular dating app in the Netherlands in 2019 was Tinder; used by roughly 60% of Dutch singles seeking a relationship.
 Badoo and Happn are also popular options for casual dating.

 Dating etiquette in the Netherlands